nvdla/doc/doc/hw/v1/ias/unit_description.rst

 Non-Linear Function
 ~~~~~~~~~~~~~~~~~~~

-Non-Linear function is to accomplish activation layer operation.
+The Non-Linear function hardware in SDP is used to accomplish activation
+layer operations.

 Based on current network analysis, there are three activation functions
-are used:
+are commonly used:

 -  ReLU, for an input :math:`x`, the output is :math:`max(x,0)`.